ttexan1/klavis/open-strata/README.md

 # Overview

-**Strata** is a unified MCP server that intelligently manages thousands of tools across multiple applications, presenting them to AI agents progressively without overwhelming the model context.
+**Strata** is a unified MCP server that intelligently manages any tool across one or multiple applications, presenting them to AI agents progressively without overwhelming the model context.

 > [!TIP]
 > **🚀 Looking for production-ready solution?** We offer a **fully managed Strata service** with enterprise-grade performance, access to more features and advanced AI model optimizations.
 [Get started instantly →](https://www.klavis.ai/)